The rural and urban divide?

 Both ACE via The Dusty Forge, a former pub, that is referred to on ACE’s website as the ‘community’s living room’, and Cwmni Bro via Y Pengwern, a community-owned pub in Llan Ffestiniog, have recognised the fundamental need for places in their communities where people can socialise, mix and interact.
 The Men’s Shed located at The Dusty Forge is another example of this and when I visited the Forge recently – which, incidentally, was heaving – there were wellbeing sessions taking place which I recalled again when reading the recent coverage of Britain’s unhealthiest towns and the prevalence in them of bookies and fast food outlets.
 It is not too much to suggest that in the hands of laissez-faire market fundamentalism in some areas the high street is killing us.
 Now if this isn’t socially degenerate then I don’t know what is.
 Cwmni Bro and ACE are fighting back.

 Both Fleure and Peate argued for a communalism and social mobilisation around agriculture and indigenous industry, encouraging Welsh communities to go ‘back to the land’ in an effort to maintain a self-sufficiency beyond merely food but economy, culture and more.
 This was not an insular parochialism though, with Fleure believing that it could serve as an “inspiration refreshing…the jaded and overstrained business life of our perplexed modern England (1922, in Gruffudd, 1994).
-This doesn’t sound a million miles from Leanne Wood’s 2011 Green Print and its “decentralised community socialism” and suggestion of a Green New Deal for south Wales Valleys communities; it is a document that encapsutales as close as anything else to my personal politics and vision for communities where I live.
+This doesn’t sound a million miles from Leanne Wood’s 2011 Green Print and its “decentralised community socialism” and suggestion of a Green New Deal for south Wales Valleys communities.

 Despite this, government poverty alleviation strategies continue to be predicated on the value of work (some further thoughts on this here).
 This will come as no surprise from those on the right; but the British left is now beginning to question the wisdom of this labourist bias that has elevated paid work over other forms of labour such as caring (Standing, 2016).
 It simply is not working for increasing numbers of people.
 Indeed, the Covid-19 pandemic and the enforced lockdown have given us a glimpse into the post-work future and what a wellbeing economy might value.
 No wonder the UK Tory government has, at the time of writing, encouraged people in England – worryingly premature – back to work; it hasn’t liked what it sees.

 The deep rural partnerships were disbanded in 2012 and the areas they covered were jettisoned from Communities First and its strategic configuration in its final trimester (2012-2018).
 Other rural areas were also abandoned by Communities First.
 One of these were the Bowydd and Rhiw wards in Blaenau Ffestiniog.